-- To enable the students to perform different types of volumetric titrations. - To provides an overview of preparation of polymers, nanomaterials and analytical techniques.
+- a.
+To enable the students to perform different types of volumetric titrations. - b.
+To provides an overview of preparation of polymers, nanomaterials and analytical techniques.

-Course Outcomes: At the end of the course, the students will be able to
+Course Outcomes: At the end of the course, the student shall be able to

-CO1: Distinguish different types of titrations in volumetric analysis after performing the experiments listed in the syllabus.
-(Analyze)

-CO2: Acquire practical knowledge related to preparation of Bakelite and nanomaterials.
-(Apply)
+- CO1: Distinguish different types of titrations in volumetric analysis after performing the experiments listed in the syllabus.
+(Analyze-L4) - CO2: Acquire practical knowledge related to preparation of bakelite and nanomaterials.
+(Apply-L3)

 CO3: Measure the strength of acid present in Pb-Acid battery.
-(Apply)
+(Apply-L3)

 CO4: Analyze important parameters of water to check its suitability for drinking purpose and industrial applications.
-(Analyze)
+(Analyze-L4)

 CO5: Improve individual / teamwork skills, communication and report writing skills with ethical values.
-(Apply)

-- 1. Measurement of 10Dq by spectrophotometric method - 2.
+- 1. Measurement of 10Dq by spectro photometric method - 2.
 Conductometric titration of strong acid vs. strong base - 3.
 Conductometric titration of weak acid vs. strong base - 4.
 Determination of cell constant and conductance of solutions - 5.
 Potentiometry determination of redox potentials and emfs - 6.
 Determination of Strength of an acid in Pb-Acid battery - 7.
 Preparation of a Bakelite - 8.
 Verify Lambert-Beer's law - 9.
 Wavelength measurement of sample through UV-Visible Spectroscopy - 10.
 Identification of simple organic compounds by IR - 11.
-Preparation of nanomaterials by precipitation method - 12.
+Preparation of nano materials by precipitation method - 12.
 Estimation of Ferrous Iron by Dichrometry